EmuDeck/emudeck.github.io/docs/emulators/steamos/yuzu.md

 ### Special Characters
 [Back to the Top](#yuzu-table-of-contents)

 Files with special characters in the ROM name will not launch from Steam.

-Rename your ROMs and remove the special character.
+Rename your ROMs by editing the file name directly in the respective ROM folder and remove the special character.

-Known **Cases**:
+**Known Cases**

 * `é` in `Pokémon`
 * `'` in `The Legend of Zelda: Link's Awakening`